Nayak1703/hackathon-manage/README.md

 3. **Dynamic Filtering**
    - Users can filter displayed cards using tabs, dropdown menus, and a search bar.

+4. **Pagination**
+   - Pagination ensures that only a limited number of cards are shown per page, enhancing performance and usability.

 ## Future Implementations
 Although I tried my best to fulfill the given requirements within the assigned time, some features are yet to be implemented.
 I learned a lot from this assignment and have plans for future improvements: